COVID-19 Information and Precautions

 Here are a few things that are important to know before you come to see us:

-- Cloth masks must be worn properly, over the nose and mouth at all times by both residents and visitors throughout the visit.
+- Masks worn properly over the nose and mouth are REQUIRED at all times by visitors.

 We recognize that nursing homes and assisted living facilities are at high risk for contracting and spreading infectious diseases including COVID-19 (Coronavirus Disease 2019).
 Our utmost concern is for the health and well-being of each of our residents and to ensure our staff is healthy and able to continue to care for residents.